What To Do When You Are Pulled Over

 - Challenge your license suspension ASAP.
 If you are arrested for DWI, your driver’s license will be suspended.
 You have only 15 days to request a hearing to challenge an alcohol-related driver’s license suspension.
 If you request the hearing, you may qualify for an occupational driver’s license.

-If you have been pulled over for suspected drunk driving or you are facing DWI charges or driver’s license suspension, call us at 972-694-6282 or e-mail our Plano law office right away.
-You can reach us twenty-four hours a day by phone.
+If you have been pulled over for suspected drunk driving or you are facing DWI charges or driver’s license suspension, call us at 972-578-7097 or email our Plano law office right away.
+You can reach us 24 hours a day by phone.